EGR-314-Team-307-Spring-2026/Team307.github.io/docs/04-Team-Block-Diagram/Team-Diagram.md

 An example of a message that will be sent between devices is "AZEAHelloYB".

+The list of sender/reciever IDs are "A,D,E,G,J, and Z"

 ## Message Types

 ## Team 307 – Message Types (uint16_t)